+What is the entropy of a fair coin?
+A fair 32-sided die?
 What is the entropy of an unfair coin that always comes up heads?
 What is the entropy of an unfair 6-sided die that always {1,2} Upper and lower bound?
 (Prove lower bound?)